PGA Professional Barney Puttick shares his advice about how you can get the most out of your golf game in winter

-Barney Puttick, PGA Professional and Coach to the Hertfordshire ladies’ team, shares his advice about how to overcome the elements and win at winter golf.
+Barney Puttick, PGA Professional, Golf Monthly Top 25 coach and Hertfordshire Girls U16 Coach, shares his advice about how to overcome the elements and win at winter golf.

 Slow winter greens

 Try standing a little wider in the feet, and a fraction taller than normal.
 This will have the effect of being able to swing the arms freely, which will add some speed to your putts - essential to making inroads to the slower surfaces we face in the winter.